kondo238/Chili-Pepper-F1-Fruit-Shape-Prediction/README.md

 # Trial for F1 fruit shape prediction
 **Purpose:**
-Trial run of the PPδ method using .nef files (raw EFD data exported from SHAPE software) [This software extracts EFD data from raw image data ".jpg"]
+Trial run of the PPδ method using .nef files (raw EFD data exported from SHAPE software) [This software extracts EFD data from raw image data from `.jpg` files]

 The detailed explanation is written in the R script in this directory.